Best Trawlers for 2021 – Top 5 Options to Consider

 It’s the closest thing you can get to a yacht without the hefty price tag that comes with it.
 If you squint hard enough, trawlers look like mini-yachts.

 They are stout vessels fitted with powerful engines, a skeg, and a displacement hull designed to plane on the water.
 Below deck, you’ll find a pilothouse forward, an engine room, a freezer hold, a galley, and accommodations that can host a small crew.

 But, perhaps the most important feature of trawlers is that they are designed for fishing.
 Most come with heavy fishing machinery such as net rollers and trawl winches, which incidentally, is how these vessels get their name.
 They tow a net through the water to herd and capture fish – a technique known as “trawling.”

-So, what are the best trawlers for 2020, and how do you choose the best one?
+So, what are the best trawlers, and how do you choose the best one?
 We’ve reviewed the top 5 options and put together a comprehensive buyer’s guide to help you pick the best one.

 How to Choose the Best Trawlers – Mistakes to Avoid

 There’s an old saying that trawler owners have some of the most impressive cruising résumés in the boating world.
 That experience has come, in large part, from trial and error.

 And, make no mistake about it – the opportunity to make a big blunder is always lurking around the corner.
 In this buyer’s guide, we explore some of the mistakes to avoid when you go trawler shopping, as well as some useful tips that will come in handy when looking for the best trawlers.